shock0572/mget_temp_exporter/README.md

 It automatically distinguishes between temperature (T) and voltage (V) measurements and creates appropriate metrics for each type, with thresholds included as labels.

-The exporter reads device configurations from `devices.cfg`, polls temperature data every 10 seconds, and exposes only custom metrics (no Go runtime or process metrics) at the `/metrics` endpoint on port 6656 by default (configurable).
+The exporter automatically discovers MST devices using `mst status` command, polls temperature data every 10 seconds, and exposes only custom metrics (no Go runtime or process metrics) at the `/metrics` endpoint on port 6656 by default (configurable).

 ## Requirements